sdiehl/write-you-a-haskell/003_lambda_calculus.md

 $$ \textbf{Y} = \textbf{SSK(S(K(SS(S(SSK))))K)}$$

-In a untyped lambda calculus language without explicit fix point or recursive let bindings, the Y combinator can be used to create both of these constructs out of nothing but lambda expressions.
-However it is more common to just add either an basic fix point operator or a recursive let as a fundamental construct in the term syntax.
+In a untyped lambda calculus language without explicit fixpoint or recursive let bindings, the Y combinator can be used to create both of these constructs out of nothing but lambda expressions.
+However it is more common to just add either an atomic fixpoint operator or a recursive let as a fundamental construct in the term syntax.

 $$
 \begin{aligned}